31 July 2025 | 3 minute read

-If you are retired or coming up to retirement, you might be thinking about passing on some of your wealth to support younger family members, particularly during these difficult economic times.
+If you’re retired or coming up to retirement, you might be thinking about passing on some of your wealth to support younger family members, particularly during these difficult economic times.

-Perhaps you have already made or updated your will to ensure you leave a legacy to your children or grandchildren.
-Once you have made your will as tax efficient as possible, you could consider other forms of estate planning during your lifetime to lay solid foundations for your family’s future.
+Perhaps you’ve already made or updated your will to ensure you leave a legacy to your children or grandchildren.
+Once you’ve made your will as tax efficient as possible, you could consider other forms of estate planning during your lifetime to lay solid foundations for your family’s future.

 After all, most of us would like to leave a legacy, and this makes financial planning essential.
-Here, we look at ways to manage wealth between generations, while also reducing your liability to inheritance tax (IHT).
+Here, we look at ways to manage wealth between generations, while also managing your inheritance tax (IHT) liability.

 Before giving any money away, it’s important to consider whether you might need this in the future.
-A cashflow forecasting exercise with a financial adviser can help to clarify what your income and expenditure – and your financial position – might be in the future.
+A cashflow forecasting exercise with a wealth manager can help to clarify what your income and expenditure – and your financial position – might be in the future.

 Gifting for today and tomorrow

-Lifetime gifts to family can be an effective way to pass on wealth to your loved ones, rather than waiting until death before passing on assets through your will.
+Lifetime gifts to family can be an effective way to pass on wealth to your loved ones, rather than waiting to pass on assets through your will.
 For example, money gifted to a younger relative could be put towards a property deposit, or higher education costs, thereby giving them a significant financial boost at a time when their finances are already stretched.

 Taking control with trusts